Experimental characterization of fragile topology in an acoustic metamaterial

-Is this fragile topology an exotic curiosity and, moreover, does it have any experimental signatures in spectral or transport measurements?
-The first question can be answered with an affirmative no. It turns out that fragile band-structures are abundant both in electronic materials,\cite{Song:2019} e.g., the flat bands of magic angle twisted bilayer graphene,\cite{Cao18,Ahn:2019,Po:2019,Zaletel:2019,Lian:2018} as well as for classical systems in photonics and phononics.
-Indeed, all known classical topological bands have only fragile character from a crystalline perspective.\cite{Wang:2019a,Blanco-de-Paz:2019,Alexandradinata:2019} The second question was answered in a recent complementary work.\cite{Zhida} When the system with fragile bands is slowly disconnected into several parts while preserving some of the space group symmetries, realizing generalized twisted boundary conditions, spectral flow is occurring: a number of states determined by the topology of the involved bands is flowing through the bulk gap.\cite{Zhida} This work presents an experimental characterization of this spectral flow, thereby turning the abstract concept of fragile topology into a measurable effect.
+Is fragile topology an exotic curiosity and, moreover, does it have any experimental signatures in spectral or transport measurements?
+The first question can be answered with an affirmative no. It turns out that fragile band-structures are abundant both in electronic materials,\cite{Song:2019} e.g., the flat bands of magic angle twisted bilayer graphene,\cite{Cao18,Ahn:2019,Po:2019,Zaletel:2019,Lian:2018} as well as for classical systems in photonics and phononics.\cite{Wang:2019a,Blanco-de-Paz:2019,Alexandradinata:2019} The second question was answered in a recent complementary work.\cite{Zhida} When the system with fragile bands is slowly disconnected into several parts while preserving some of the space group symmetries, spectral flow is occurring: a number of states determined by the topology of the involved bands is flowing through the bulk gap.\cite{Zhida} This work presents an experimental characterization of this spectral flow, thereby turning the abstract concept of fragile topology into a measurable effect.

 We constructed an acoustic sample in the wallpaper group $p4mm$ to experimentally establish the spectral signatures of fragile bands.
 The symmetries and the high-symmetry points (maximal Wyckoff positions) in the unit cell of $p4mm$ are explained in Fig.~\ref{fig:setup}.B.
-Our sample is made of two Lieb layers, where the acoustic cavities reside at the maximal Wyckoff positions $1b$ and $2c$.
-Chiral coupling channels connect $2c$--cavities from the lower layer to the ones in the upper layer in a clockwise fashion, see Fig.~\ref{fig:setup}.F.
-The mirror symmetries $m_{10}$ and $m_{\bar11}$ of our system exchange the layer degrees of freedom as they reverse the rotation direction of the inter-layer chiral couplings.\footnote{These non-trivial mirrors force a $p_z$ orbital to realize the irreducible representations $A_2$ rather than $A_1$.
-To avoid confusion, we refer to such an orbital as {\em axial $p_z$}.} Finally, the cavities at the $2c$ positions have a larger volume than those at the $1b$ positions.
+Our sample is made of two layers, where the acoustic cavities reside at the maximal Wyckoff positions $1b$ and $2c$.
+Chiral coupling channels connect the $2c$--cavities in different layers, see Fig.~\ref{fig:setup}.F.